419

-Kernel Space Diffusion Model for Efficient Remote Sensing Pansharpening
+Fast Kernel-Space Diffusion for Remote Sensing Pansharpening

 Abstract

-Pansharpening is a fundamental task in remote sensing that integrates high-resolution panchromatic imagery (PAN) with low-resolution multispectral imagery (LRMS) to produce an enhanced image with both high spatial and spectral resolution.
-Despite significant progress in deep learning-based approaches, existing methods often fail to capture the global priors inherent in remote sensing data distributions.
-Diffusion-based models have recently emerged as promising solutions due to their powerful distribution mapping capabilities; however, they suffer from significant inference latency, which limits their practical applicability.
-In this work, we propose the Kernel Space Diffusion Model (KSDiff), a novel approach that leverages diffusion processes in a latent space to generate convolutional kernels enriched with global contextual information, thereby improving pansharpening quality while enabling faster inference.
+Pansharpening seeks to fuse high-resolution panchromatic (PAN) and low-resolution multispectral (LRMS) images into a single image with both fine spatial and rich spectral detail.
+Despite progress in deep learning-based approaches, existing methods often fail to capture global priors inherent in remote sensing data distributions.
+Diffusion-based models have recently emerged as promising solutions due to their powerful distribution mapping capabilities, however, they suffer from heavy inference latency.
+We introduce KSDiff, a fast kernel-space diffusion framework that generates convolutional kernels enriched with global context to enhance pansharpening quality and accelerate inference.
 Specifically, KSDiff constructs these kernels through the integration of a low-rank core tensor generator and a unified factor generator, orchestrated by a structure-aware multi-head attention mechanism.
-We further introduce a two-stage training strategy tailored for pansharpening, enabling KSDiff to serve as a framework for enhancing existing pansharpening architectures.
-Experiments on three widely used datasets, including WorldView-3, GaoFen-2, and QuickBird, demonstrate the superior performance of KSDiff both qualitatively and quantitatively.
+We further introduce a two-stage training strategy tailored for pansharpening, facilitating integration into existing pansharpening architectures.
+Experiments show that KSDiff achieves superior performance compared to recent promising methods, and with over 500×500 \times faster inference than diffusion-based pansharpening baselines.
+Ablation studies, visualizations and further evaluations substantiate the effectiveness of our approach.
 Code will be released upon possible acceptance.

 View on arXiv